pukinidev/spukify_back/README.md

 ## How to run the project?
 ### Local
 - First install dependencies and then in Visual Studio Code just press play buttom.
 You need to change the database settings and use SQLITE, POSTGRESQL or another one that you like.
+Highly recommended the use of a python virtual environment!
 ```python
 pip3 install -r requirements.txt
 ```